 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Monitoring activities by the Speech and Language therapist both NHS and Private, indicate the children are making progress towards their targets or are being discharged form their caseloads Pupil Premium attendance will rise Attendance for disadvantaged pupils will continue to rise and the gap between these children and their peers will close.
-Punctuality for vulnerable children will improve Referrals to the Local Authority participation team will be reduced and persistent absence will be reduced Improved engagement with parents Improved reading attainment among disadvantaged pupils.
-KS2 reading outcomes will be in line with or above the national average at expectation and greater depth.
-Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes will be in line with or above the national average at expectation and greater depth.
-Improved writing attainment for disadvantaged pupils at the end of KS2.
-KS2 writing outcomes will be in line with or above the national average at expectation and greater depth.
-Phonics Achieve at least 90% of pupils pass the PSC by the end of Year 2
+Punctuality for vulnerable children will improve Referrals to the Local Authority participation team will be reduced and persistent absence will be reduced Improved engagement with parents Improved reading, writing and maths attainment among disadvantaged pupils at the end of KS2.
+KS2 reading, writing and maths outcomes will be in line with or above the national average at expectation and greater depth.
+Where this is not the case, there will be evidence of good/accelerated progress from starting points for these pupils, showing value added.
+Improve the quality of Phonics teaching and outcomes.
+Achieve at least 90% of pupils pass the PSC by the end of Year 2.
+Pupils can access learning because their basic needs are being met to ensure they are physically, mentally and emotionally ready to learn.
+Pupil voice will show pupils are happy, safe and organized.
+Progress in attainment will be evident as pupils are ready to learn more consistently.